jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 * We should always add the Aggregate Root unique identifier to each and every event or even the smartest system wouldn't be able to apply it to the right elements.

-* Event Sourcing can answer many questions but makes phrasing said questions a lot harder (Douglas Adams' "Hitchhiker's guides to the Galaxy" anyone ?)
+* Event Sourcing can answer many questions but makes phrasing said questions a lot harder (Douglas Adams' "Hitchhiker's guides to the Galaxy" anyone?)

 * Event Sourcing is effectively more error prone for beginners